tagged

 Today, Edgar County is known for its charming small towns, beautiful countryside, and historical significance.
 The county continues to thrive through its diverse agricultural industry, while preserving its rich heritage through the maintenance of historic landmarks and community events celebrating its past.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Edgar County, Illinois.
+This timeline provides a condensed summary of the historical journey of Edgar County, Illinois.

 • 1823: Edgar County is established.